Gusto/apollo-federation-ruby/README.md

 end
 ```

+## Example

-See the `examples` folder for a Ruby implementation of Apollo's [`federation-demo`](https://github.com/apollographql/federation-demo).
+The [`example`](./example/) folder contains a Ruby implementation of Apollo's [`federation-demo`](https://github.com/apollographql/federation-demo).
+To run it locally, install the Ruby dependencies:

+    $ bundle

+Install the Node dependencies:

+    $ yarn

+Start all of the services:

+    $ yarn start-services

+Start the gateway:

+    $ yarn start-gateway

+This will start up the gateway and serve it at http://localhost:5000.

 ## Usage